Series Expansion of a Scalable Hermitian Excitonic Renormalization Method: Results and Discussion

 \subsection{Accuracy}

 To test the numerical accuracy of the scheme proposed here, we choose a dimer of 6-31G Be atoms, using exactly the same set of 23 many-electron states per atom as described in previous work\cite{Liu.2019} (11 neutral, 4 cationic, 8 anionic).
-Since all Hamiltonians here contain up to two-fragment couplings, we will generally suppress the fragment-order in the method nomenclature.
-We will show results for XR[0] (numerically identical to XR for our cases), XR[1] and XR[$\infty$] (implemented as previously described for XR$^\prime$).
-The excitonic Hamiltonian is completely described by the combination of one of these methods with the system geometry and the fragment-state definitions (parallel to defining the single-electron basis).
-In this work, the ground state of an excitonic Hamiltonian is found via the previously described excitonic CCSD (exact for dimer Hamiltonians), giving in full: XR2[$o$]-CCSD, for $o=0,1,\infty$.
+The excitonic Hamiltonian is completely described by the combination of these states (parallel to defining the single-electron basis) with the system geometry and the XR method variant.
+For all calculations in this work, the ground state of such a Hamiltonian is found via the previously described excitonic CCSD (exact for our dimer Hamiltonians), giving in full: XR2[$o$]-CCSD, for varied order $o$.
+Suppressing the nonvariable method descriptors, we will show results for XR[0] (numerically identical to XR for our cases), XR[1], XR[2], and XR[$\infty$] (implemented as previously described for XR$^\prime$).

 For comparison, we use the following standard electronic structure methods: conventional CCSD, also with perturbative triples [CCSD(T)], and FCI.
 These conventional coupled-cluster results, along with the fragment Hartree-Fock (HF) orbitals and supersystem molecular integrals were obtained from the Psi4 program package (versions 1.4 to 1.6).\cite{Smith.2020} The FCI calculations were done with in-house code using the same integrals.

 In Fig.~\ref{fig:XR0vsXR1}, the Be dimer dissociation curve is shown for each of the aforementioned XR[$o$] variants and conventional methods.
-Due to the optimal choice of the 23 single-atom states, the XR[$\infty$] result is seen to be essentially exact (as has been shown previously), illustrating that the errors in XR[0] and XR[1] originate from the excitonic treatment, and not the states.
+Due to the optimal choice of the 23 single-atom states, the XR[$\infty$] result is seen to be essentially exact (as has been shown previously), illustrating that the errors in XR[0] through XR[2] originate from the excitonic treatment, and not the states.